muratk5n/thirdwave/en/README.md

 ---

-The main problem is the base tech is inferior
+The main problem is that the base tech is inferior.

 Insurance Journal: "A Florida senator is calling for action from the Transportation Department and automakers after a series of electric